-Vulnerability is the most complicated component of risk assessment, as indicated in Figure 5, because the concept of vulnerability has a wide range of interpretations.
-The concept originated from the social sciences in response to the pure hazard-oriented perception of disaster risk in the 1970s.
-Since that time, different disciplines have developed their own concepts.
+5.2DEFINITIONS

 Multiple definitions and different conceptual frameworks of vulnerability exist (e.g., Blaikie et al., 1994; Pelling, 2003).
 An overview of the approaches is given by Birkmann (2006).
-The definition of vulnerability, used in Table 1, indicates that vulnerability is multi-dimensional (physical, social, economic, environmental, institutional, and human factors define vulnerability), dynamic (it changes over time), scale-dependent (it can be expressed at different scales from individuals to countries), and site-specific (each location might need its own approach) (Bankoff et al., 2003).
-Risk-assessment methods can be differentiated based upon quantitative and qualitative approaches.
-Figure 8 presents a framework for multi-hazard risk assessment that will be subsequently explained.
-It is important to note that quantitative methods focus mostly on physical vulnerability, whereas qualitative methods also incorporate the other definitional aspects.
+The definition of vulnerability, used in Table 1.2, indicates that vulnerability is multi-dimensional (physical, social, economic, environmental, institutional, and human factors define vulnerability), dynamic (it changes over time), scale-dependent (it can be expressed at different scales from individuals to countries), and site-specific (each location might need its own approach) (Bankoff et al., 2003).